Small Business Debt Collections Made Easy

 Improve Client Contracts and Debt Collection Letters

-Another valuable benefit attached to a LegalShield membership is the ability to submit documents, up to 15 pages each, to your provider lawyer for review and feedback.
+Another valuable benefit attached to a LegalShield small business membership is the ability to submit documents to your provider lawyer for review and feedback.
 Depending on the type of plan, a designated number of documents are included each month at no additional charge.

 If you’re unsure about debt collection requirements as they relate to an agreement signed by the debtor or you have drafted a debt collection letter you’d like a lawyer to review, you can submit documents right in the LegalShield app.
 Your provider lawyer will provide feedback to make sure you’re following the law.